 Now here’s a fun way to end your seafood meal.
 Enlist the help of your kids and make some homemade ice cream!

-All you need is milk, heavy cream, condensed milk, vanilla extract, salt, and patience as you wait for your ice cream to freeze.
+All you need is milk, heavy cream, sugar, vanilla extract, salt, and patience as you wait for your ice cream to freeze.

 If you want a healthier dessert, though, frozen yogurt sounds good too!
 If you’ve got some plain yogurt, heavy cream, and honey lying around, then you can whip up your very own froyo!